Value Resort Rankings at Disney World

 If you are in the former camp, you probably already know Value Resorts are not for you, and there’s little point to this list of rankings for you.
 Regardless of how you feel about the Value Resorts, the fact is that they have plenty of fans.
 Many people, especially small children, prefer this larger-than-life style to the more elaborate and nuanced design of the higher-tier hotels.

-We’ve stayed at each of the Value Resorts on numerous occasions, most recently in Spring 2022 with a stay at Pop Century.
-(A return visit to Art of Animation is next up, at the start of Summer 2022).
+We’ve stayed at each of the Value Resorts on numerous occasions, most recently in Spring 2023 with a stay at All Star Sports.
+In fact, we’ve stayed at every single Value Resort in the last calendar year, including 3 separate stays at All Star Sports.
 While their style isn’t our favorite, we can understand why they appeal to kids.
 We find the criticism to be a bit over the top and cynical.
 Different strokes for different folks, and all that.

 The All Star Resorts have more in common, too.
-They also used shared buses most of the year, which can be a big issue and time drain.
+They also use shared buses to get to the parks during slower seasons (or times of day), which can be a big issue and time drain.
 While kids who are fans of sports, movies, or music may disagree, we feel that the decor is pretty much the same across the three resorts.

 Movies and Music seem very similar to one another (most Disney movies are musicals, so this makes sense), with Sports differing more.
 The All Star Resorts are also older than Pop Century or Art of Animation, and in many places, the age difference really shows.